-Texas police to demand Tesla crash data as Musk denies autopilot use - Up News Info
+Texas police to demand Tesla crash data as Musk denies Autopilot use - Up News Info

 Article content

-Authorities found the bodies of two people in the car, one in the front passenger seat and the other in the backseat, he added.
+Authorities found the bodies of two men in the car, one in the front passenger seat and the owner of the car in the backseat.

-The crash occurred amid increased scrutiny of Tesla’s semi-automated Autopilot driving system.
-Autopilot was operating in at least three Tesla vehicles involved in fatal U.S. crashes since 2016.
+“We have witness statements from people that said they left to test drive the vehicle without a driver and to show the friend how it can drive itself,” Herman said.

-Last month, the NHTSA told Reuters it had opened 27 special investigations into crashes of Tesla vehicles, 23 of which remain active, in crashes believed to have been tied to Autopilot use.
+Tesla’s Autopilot is a driver assistance system that handles some driving tasks and allows drivers to take their hands off the steering wheel at times, but Tesla says its features “require active driver supervision and do not make the vehicle autonomous.”

 Advertisement